-This year, you will see more than 100 individual animated displays installed along the Mississinewa Riverwalk from downtown Marion to Matter Park.
+This year, you will see more than 130 individual animated displays installed along the Mississinewa Riverwalk from downtown Marion to Matter Park.
 The lighted displays include perennial favorites such as The 12 Days of Christmas, Welcome to the North Pole, Prehistoric Park, College Row, and the Nativity Scene.
 You’ll even see everyone’s favorite fat cat, Garfield, twinkling for the holidays!
-One of the original themed displays, The 12 Days of Christmas, has been revitalized this year to renew its shimmer and shine.
+In 2022, the display grew again, adding eleven displays and expanding to Ballard Field.
 Collectively, these displays sparkle with hundreds of thousands of individual bulbs!

 Three Ways to See Christmas City Walkway of Lights